OpenNMS/opennms/opennms-provision/opennms-provisiond/design.markdown

 These 2 lists will be reconciled, adding and removing categories with addCategory() and removeCategory() to/from the node as necessary.
 The new list will be persisted back to the database for the next scan.

+Thus:

+* if a requisition adds a category, it will be added to the node
+* if a requisition removes a category, it will be removed from the node
+* any categories added through other means (which weren't also in the requisition) will be left alone